-Generally speaking accommodation during the training camp will be indoors for the Easter programme, and camping outdoors in tents for the summer programme.
+Generally speaking accommodation during the training camp will be indoors for the Easter programme, and a mix between indoor and camping outdoors in tents for the summer programme depending on the number of participants.
+If camping is required this will be communicated well in advance of arrival.
 We ask participants to bring their own tents, and youth workers can help with tent sharing arrangements.
 Please note that male and female participants cannot be in the same tent, and that participants over 18 years of age cannot be in the same tent as participants under 18 unless related or written parental consent is given.
 During the outreach, accommodation is dependant on location and may range from a converted hotel with two people per room and air conditioning, to being hosted by local believers, to sleeping on a concrete floor!
 Flexibility is key during a missions trip and participants must be willing to forego the typical comforts of home while on Mission Adventures.
 If you have any concerns pertaining to accommodation, or any special requirements, please contact us for more information.

 Yes, and please use them!
 During the training camp there will always be either indoor or portable toilets and showers.
 Facilities on outreach will vary depending on location.